 Cheltenham House has been providing quality accommodation and generous hospitality in Hanmer Springs since 1995.

-When you stay at Cheltenham House B&B, you enjoy a piece of local history.
-Cheltenham House B&B was built in the 1930s by Mary Morse, the daughter of New Zealand pioneer Duncan Rutherford and the unofficial mayoress of Hanmer Springs.
-It has been refurbished lovingly and now offers six luxury suites just 200m from the centre of town.
+When you stay at Cheltenham House, you enjoy a piece of local history.
+Cheltenham House was built in the 1930s by Mary Morse, the daughter of New Zealand pioneer Duncan Rutherford and the unofficial mayoress of Hanmer Springs.
+It has been refurbished lovingly and is situated just 200m from the centre of town.

-Cheltenham House also provides luxury Hanmer holiday homes within walking distance to the Hanmer Springs hot pools, restaurants and shopping precinct.
-2 On Rutherford and 17 Rutherford cater for up to nine guests, making them perfect for families and group bookings.
+Cheltenham House also provides a luxury Hanmer holiday home within an easy stroll to the Hanmer Springs hot pools, restaurants and shopping precinct.
+2 On Rutherford caters for up to eight guests, making it perfect for families and group bookings.

 MEET YOUR HOSTS